SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

     | Prefix with "REF-" and [format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings) the value | REF-{0:000000} | REF-000010 |
     | When no format is set the value is stored | | 10 |

-  - When the field is marked as soft-deleted, no values will get assigned when `DomInstances` get saved and its value will no longer increment.
+  - When the field is marked as soft-deleted, no values will get assigned when a `DomInstances` gets saved.

 - **GenericEnumFieldDescriptor**: Defines a field that has a list of possible pre-determined values.